Kevin Ware undoubtedly owns the most gruesome injury in sports history.

 Joe Theismann's broken leg was pretty nasty, and Clint Malarchuk's throat getting slashed was enough to make a grown man hurl.

 But no one, and I mean no one, suffered a grosser in-game injury than former University of Louisville college basketball player Kevin Ware.
-Nearly nine years ago in an Elite Eight game against the Duke Blue Devils, Ware jumped up and landed on his right leg and made every social media user's stomach churn.
+Ten years ago in an Elite Eight game against the Duke Blue Devils, Ware jumped up and landed on his right leg and made every social media user's stomach churn.

 Kevin Ware's Gruesome Leg Injury